khalatevarun/tabman/README.md

 ## Overview

 Tabman is a Chrome extension that brings powerful tab management capabilities to your browser.
-With a modern glass-morphism UI and intuitive features, it helps you stay organized while working with multiple tabs and windows.
+Its intuitive features helps you stay organized while working with multiple tabs and windows.

 ## Features